CSML-by-Clevy/csml-engine/README.md

     goto name

 name:
+  say Question(
-  say Question("I'd like to know you better, what's your name?",
+    "I'd like to know you better, what's your name?", buttons=[
-    buttons=[
       Button("I'm anonymous 😎", accepts=["No", "Nope"]) as anonBtn
-  ])
+    ],
+  )
   hold
   if (event.match(anonBtn)) {
     remember name = "anon"